Search This Blog

 11. What comes in your way?

-12. What are you willing to give up to resolve this problem?
+12. What are you willing to give up resolving this problem?

 13. What impediments, obstacles, blockers, or issues stand in your way?